AlloyTools/org.alloytools.alloy/bin/guidelines.md

 ```
  which satisfies the model because [-7 + 2]<sub>8</sub> = [3]<sub>8</sub> >  = [1]<sub>8</sub> = [-4 + -5 + -7 + -8 + 1]<sub>8</sub> which satisfies 3 > 4.

-When both operands are singletons, the semantics is similar.
+When both operands are singletons, the two semantics are effectively the same.
 Both solvers return sat for this model
 ```cmd
 sig A, B in Int {}
 fact {